salesforce/logai/docs/source/tutorial.explore_logai_gui_portal.rst

 attributes will be treated as structured log attributes.

 **Algorithm Setting**.
 For different applications, the algorithms options may be different.
 For example, auto-log parsing algorithms are utilized for log summarization, but log clustering uses auto-parsing algorithms, vectorization algorithms, categorical encoding and clustering algorithms.
 You can select a algorithm and change the parameters in each algorithm section.
-After algorithm configuration, simply click "run" to run the application.
+After algorithm configuration, simply click :file:`run` to run the application.

 Log Summarization